 1) Virtual Online Meeting Tools

-Although virtual learning is a popular instructional delivery method, approximately 78% of the learning platforms we track does not include a native virtual meeting tool.
+Although virtual learning is a popular instructional delivery method, approximately 78% of the learning platforms we track do not include a native virtual meeting tool.
 Instead, nearly all vendors rely on integration with one or more third-party virtual online event applications such as GoToMeeting, Adobe Connect or Cisco WebEx.
 The most popular features include live session streaming and recording capabilities for on-demand content delivery.

 2) Peer-to-Peer Collaboration